 Why Do You Need Insurance?

-Whether it be for your car, home, health or life, it’s probably safe to say that you have insurance in some shape or form.
-Maybe you purchased it because it was required, like when you bought your home or car.
-Or, perhaps you have insurance because it provides peace of mind, knowing you’re financially protected from the unexpected — or maybe both!
+Whether it’s car, home, health or life, it’s probably safe to say that you have insurance in some shape or form.
+Maybe it was required, like when you bought your home or car.
+Or maybe you have insurance because it provides peace of mind, knowing you’re financially protected from the unexpected — or maybe both!

-Whatever your reason, insurance is an important piece of sound financial planning.
+Whatever your reason, insurance is an important part of sound financial planning.
 And it’s a small price to pay for the protection you get.

 Why Is Insurance Required?

-Simply put, insurance is a way of transferring risks.
-For example, if you make a big purchase, like a new car or home, and you take out a loan or mortgage, your lender wants to be sure that your vehicle or home is protected from potential losses.
+Insurance is a way of transferring risks.
+For example, if you make a big purchase, like a new car or home, and you take out a loan or mortgage, your lender wants to be sure that your vehicle or home is financially protected from potential damage.
 How do they make sure of this?
 They protect their investment by requiring you to purchase insurance.
 So you put the cost of a potential loss into the hands of an insurance company in exchange for your premium, and they’ll invest your funds and pay out if you file a claim — subject to the terms and conditions of your policy.

-Let’s talk car insurance for a minute.
+Let’s talk about car insurance for a minute.
 Almost every single state requires you to carry at least a minimum amount of liability insurance.
 Why?
-Well, with millions of automobiles out on the road, accidents are bound to happen.
-And the truth of the matter is a lot of people aren’t able to pay for the often expensive resulting damages.
+Well, with millions of vehicles out on the road, accidents are bound to happen.
+And the truth is a lot of people aren’t able to pay for the expensive damages.

-States started mandating liability car insurance, which is what helps pay for damages you cause to other people and their property, in order to protect people and their property, so people affected wouldn’t suffer financially as a result of an at-fault driver not being able to pay them for the losses that occurred.
+States started mandating liability car insurance, which is what helps pay for damages caused by a driver to other people or property.
+This is so those affected won’t suffer financially as a result of an at-fault driver not being able to pay them for the losses that occurred.
 And, to make sure you’re properly protected from the unexpected, you might even want to consider uninsured or underinsured motorist coverage, considering many drivers meet the bare minimum liability requirements in their state (or maybe don’t have insurance at all) and therefore might not be able to pay you if the damages incurred exceed their limits.

-Life’s safety net.
-Financial protection.
-Peace of mind.
-Whatever you choose to call it, insurance is designed to protect you and provide you the comfort of knowing you have something to fall back on in case you face a loss.
-Again, you may buy insurance because you’re required to have it — in this case you need insurance in its truest definition.
-However, insurance should be a necessity for other reasons, too.
+Insurance is designed to financially protect you and provide you the comfort of knowing you have something to fall back on in case you face a loss.
+And while you may only buy insurance because you’re required to have it, insurance can be a necessity for other reasons, too.

 Here are some scenarios:

-Life insurance isn’t required, but if an income earner in your family unexpectedly passes away, life insurance can help with things like maintaining your current standard of living.
-It could help pay for things like your mortgage, household bills, credit-card bills, child care, tuition and even final expenses, like funeral costs.
-It can be a smart financial move to have life insurance and it can help you in a time of need.
+It’s not legally required, but if an income earner in your family passes away, life insurance can help maintain your current standard of living.
+It could help pay for things like your mortgage, household bills, credit card bills, child care, college tuition and even final expenses, like funeral costs.

 We understand that insurance can be complicated, confusing and sometimes even frustrating.
 But knowing the importance of having it will hopefully give you some confidence and trust in your decision to purchase insurance.

 We haven’t even mentioned protecting a business, farm or ranch, a boat, motorcycle or other assets.
-Of course, all of those are important to insure, too.
-If you have more questions or if you’re interested in getting coverage, an American Family Insurance agent is your advocate — always ready to help explain your options to make sure you’re properly protected.
-Because you can’t always plan for the unexpected, but you can be prepared.
+All of those things are important to insure, too.
+If you have more questions or if you’re interested in getting coverage, connect with an American Family Insurance agent — they’re always ready to help explain your options to make sure you’re properly protected.